 You'll find versions all over Latin America, reaching into the Caribbean and South America, including places like Puerto Rico, Dominican Republic, Colombia, Cuba, Venezuela, Trinidad and many others.
 It's growing popularity has even reached places like the United States and the Philippines.

 Recipes vary from region to region and from cook to cook, but the overall feel of the dish remains the same.
-It can be a rustic dish, or as complex as you like, served as simple comfort food or as a holiday meal.
+It can be a rustic dish, or as complex as you like, served as simple comfort food, holiday meal, or special occasion.

 This particular recipe is more of a Puerto Rican sancocho, as I've adapted this from a couple different cookbooks, one from Puerto Rican cuisine, and another South American.